karelbondan/windows-ocr/readme.md

 - Press `Ctrl+Shift+Alt+T` to launch the OCR.

 - Default shortcut and some other options can be set in the app's settings page.
+All settings are saved into a `config.json` file which will be auto generated inside the app's directory on first run.
   > Please be wise on choosing a key combination.
-An overlapping key combination will overwrite any behavior that's registered in the OS (e.g `Ctrl+C` will disable copy, and will launch the OCR instead)
+An overlapping key combination will overwrite any behavior that's registered in the OS (e.g `Ctrl+C` will disable copy and launch the OCR instead)

 - The capture box can be moved <br><br>
 <img src="https://lh3.googleusercontent.com/u/4/drive-viewer/AEYmBYQzGQ0xX2ytssDuYwjkTxDY9ENmhj6UKsTQvCygplVF6ZHW3RISvah_R9-LJAgBIfGdgY7gfdtLcxvblCpMvDCmN9zAWQ=w1920-h868" width="400">